 - You may end up with a criminal record that could affect your future.

-- State law provides possible increased criminal penalties for those who delivering alcohol to minors and who:
+- State law provides possible increased criminal penalties for those who are delivering alcohol to minors and who:

 - ✓ Have not completed an OLCC-approved seller training program,